Mega Mewtwo Y Raid Guide – Best Counters, Weakness, CP & Strategy

 Feature Mega Mewtwo X (Shiny) Mega Mewtwo Y (Shiny)

-Color tone Green + white + purple Green + purple glow
+Color feel Green + white + purple mix Green with softer purple aura

 Normal Mewtwo